axiom-crypto/axiom-keystore-sdk/README.md

 #### Update

-To create a client for the `Update` transaction type, you can use the `createUpdateTransactionClient` function.
+To create a client for the `Update` transaction type, you can use the `createUpdateTransactionRequestClient` function.
 In addition to the user keystore account we created earlier, we'll be providing an optional Sponsor Account that will be sponsoring the `Update` transaction on the keystore rollup.

 ```typescript
 const sponsorAcct = initAccountFromAddress({